gaetanm/php-active-record/README.md

 php-active-record
 =================

-A PHP implementation of the active record pattern taken from my personal PHP framework CaPHPy.
+A PHP implementation of the active record pattern.

 Usage examples
 --------------